Azure/appservice-build/README.md

 The definition of this GitHub Action is in [`action.yml`](./action.yml).

 Now we have a beta version [`v2-beta`](https://github.com/Azure/appservice-build/tree/v2-beta) released.
-It's using a [`new image specifically for GitHub Actions`](https://github.com/microsoft/Oryx/blob/master/images/build/GitHubActions.Dockerfile
+It's using a [`new dockerfile for GitHub Actions`](https://github.com/microsoft/Oryx/blob/master/images/build/GitHubActions.Dockerfile
 ) to significantly reduce the time for building your app.

 # End-to-End Sample Workflows